 Back in 2014 HB Studios and Maximum Games released The Golf Club, the first big Golf game to hit the PS4 and Xbox One.
 The Golf Club was a serious Golf Simulation that didn’t have the flashy licences to bring real world players and courses to the game but managed to create a golfing experience that was just about as close to the real thing as you can get on a console.
-Nearly a year later EA released Rory McIlroy PGA Tour and not even the licensed courses and players could save what was a lazy, genuinely appalling effort from EA that quickly ended up in bargain bins around the world and highlighted how well The Golf Club managed to nail the core golfing experience.
+Obviously, if you’re after the exercise too but can’t get onto an outside court, you could have a look into getting a Golf Simulator to use in your home.
+But with regard to electronic golf, almost a year later EA released Rory McIlroy PGA Tour and not even the licensed courses and players could save what was a lazy, genuinely appalling effort from EA that quickly ended up in bargain bins around the world and highlighted how well The Golf Club managed to nail the core golfing experience.
 Just under three years on and HB Studios and Maximum have released their follow up with The Golf Club 2 and once again proven that they are the masters of the sport that is a good walk spoiled (well at least for people who play real golf as badly as I do).

 The Golf Club 2 follows the same key formula of its predecessor.
 This is a serious golf simulation, there are no power bars to press to control your power and reduce the hooks or fades.
 Nope your entire swing is controlled using the analogue swing and boy can it be unforgiving!
 You’ll also only get minimal aids to help you place position your shot from the tee, fairway or aim on the putting surface.
 All you’ll have is a map of the hole to pull up and an indication on the screen as to the general direction your ball is heading and the ability to zoom up to see what is in the vicinity of where you are aiming but that is it, you certainly don’t get a marker on the ground to show you exactly where you are hitting the ball and no hint line to the hole on the putting greens. all the key decisions on the golf course are controlled by the player and then literally in your hands as your do your best to maintain a good swing through the analogue stick which is a hell of a lot harder than you think.